vriesm060/fe3-assessment-2/readme.md

 ## Interaction:

 You can interact with this bar chart by sorting the given data either by year (default, unchecked) or by population (checked).
+There is also a tooltip showing the exact numbers when you hover over a bar.

 ## Features: